phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 The Kabsch algorithm offers a compelling way to determine the similarity of two protein structures.
 We can convert a protein containing *n* amino acids into a vector of length *n* by selecting a single representative point from each amino acid.
 To do so, scientists typically choose the "alpha carbon", the amino acid's centrally located carbon atom that lies on the peptide's backbone; note that the position of this atom will already be present in the `.pdb` file for a given structure.

+**STOP:** Can you think of example where a small difference between protein structures can cause a large inflation in RMSD score?
+{: .notice--primary}

 * Even with this specification, our algorithm can have pitfalls -- transition to Chris's figures (see below).

 * RMSD has its own flaws where a single misplaced loop or an off-angle bond can have profound effects on the score, as shown in the figure below.
 This is why other methods of structure comparisons are used in conjunction to RMSD for a more thorough comparison analysis.
 Nonetheless, a score under 2.0 angstroms is typically acceptable when comparing large molecules such as proteins.